apache/mnemonic/site/develop/bylaws.md

 The chair of the PMC is appointed by the ASF board.
-The chair is an office holder of the Apache Software Foundation (Vice President, Apache Metron) and has primary responsibility to the board for the management of the project within the scope of the Metron PMC.
-The chair reports to the board quarterly on developments within the Metron project.
+The chair is an office holder of the Apache Software Foundation (Vice President, Apache mnemonic) and has primary responsibility to the board for the management of the project within the scope of the mnemonic PMC.
+The chair reports to the board quarterly on developments within the mnemonic project.

 When the project desires a new PMC chair, the PMC votes to recommend a